c-o-pr/ddrescue-helper/README.md

 # Display help
 ddrescue-helper.sh -h

-# COPY /dev/src to /dev/dst, creating metadata saved in a dir named ./X
+# COPY a macOS drive to another drive creating metadata
+# saved in a dir named ./X
-ddrescue-helper.sh -c X /dev/src /dev/dst
+ddrescue-helper.sh -c X /dev/rdisk10 /dev/rdisk11

-# COPY source to a file (image)
+# COPY Linux EFI partition to a file (image)
-ddrescue-helper.sh -c X /dev/src src.img
+ddrescue-helper.sh -c X /dev/sdc1 <src>.img

-# COPY file to file
+# COPY macOS file to file
-ddrescue-helper.sh -c X file1 /dev/null

 # It's wise to place file2 on another device.
-ddrescue-helper.sh -c X file1 /Volumes/XYZ/file2
+ddrescue-helper.sh -c X file /Volumes/XYZ/file

-# SCAN /dev/src, only creating metadata
+# SCAN a whole drive on Linux, creating metadata
-ddrescue-helper.sh -c X /dev/src /dev/null
+ddrescue-helper.sh -c X /dev/sdb /dev/null

-# Review ddrescue output for the SCAN or COPY.
-# The file X/X.map is ddrescue's block list.
-It is human readable.
+# The GNU ddrescue domain map is a human-readable bad block list
 more X/X.map

-# REPORT which files are affected by read-errors on partition id=2...
+# REPORT which files are affected by read-errors on partition id 2...
 #  On macOS, filesystem must be HFS+
 #  On Linux, filesystem can be ext2/3/4.
 NTFS, and HFS+
-# If the metadata in X is for the entire drive (e.g., /dev/src),
+#  If the metadata in X is for the entire drive (e.g., /dev/sdb),
 #  the block offsets for the partition are automatically calculated.
-ddrescue-helper.sh -p X /dev/src2
+ddrescue-helper.sh -p X /dev/sdb2

 # REPORT which files are affected by slow reads, less that 1 MB/s.
 # 1 MB/s is an arbitrary rate hard-coded into the script.
-This should be
-# an option.
+# (XXX The rate should be an option.)
 ddrescue-helper.sh -s X /dev/src2

-# PLOT read-rate over time for the SCAN or COPY of source.
-No access to
+# PLOT read-rate over time for the metadata in X.
-# the /dev/src is needed, the existing rate-log is used for the plot.
+# No device needs to be specified.
+The rate-log in X is used.
 ddrescue-helper.sh -q X

-# Preview a list of read-error blocks that can be ZAPPED
+# Preview a list blocks that can be ZAPPED
-# (blocks are 512 bytes)
+# (blocks are 512 bytes).
+Device needs to be specified but doesn't need
+# to be present.
-ddrescue-helper.sh -z X /dev/src
+ddrescue-helper.sh -z X /dev/sdb

-ZAP read-error blocks
+ZAP blocks with read errors
-ddrescue-helper.sh -Z X /dev/src
+ddrescue-helper.sh -Z X /dev/sdb

-# ZAP 4096 byte blocks for Advanced Format drive (-K)
+# ZAP 4096-byte blocks for Advanced Format drive (-K)
-ddrescue-helper.sh -Z -K X /dev/src
+ddrescue-helper.sh -Z -K X /dev/sdb

 # FSCK a /dev after a COPY or ZAP
-ddrescue-helper.sh -f /dev/target
+ddrescue-helper.sh -f /dev/sdb

 # Remove prohibition on mount of /dev/src and re-mount.
 # WARNING: If a COPY was made and the destination device is still connected,
 # it's volume UUIDs will be the same as sources and it may become auto-mounted
 # when prohibition is lifted.
-ddrescue-helper.sh -m /dev/src
+ddrescue-helper.sh -m /dev/sdb

 # Remove orphaned volume reference from /etc/fstab
 ddrescue-helper.sh -m <UUID>